 Click here to view the yearly overview of learning.

-Click here to read the Spring Curriculum statement, which gives more details about what children are learning this term.
+Click here to read the Summer Curriculum statement, which gives more details about what children are learning this term.

 Year 5 Clarinet Concert

 Year 5 children took to the stage for a second time this academic year to wow audiences with their musical talents and show everyone just how much they have progressed throughout the Spring term.

 With concentration on their faces and puffing cheeks, we were treated to some brilliant renditions of ‘Mamma Mia’ and ‘Ode to Joy’.
 The competition was on when the classes had to compete between who could play the softest version of the lullaby ‘Twinkle Twinkle Little Star’ and it was rounded off with a fantastic solo of the Pink Panther theme tune!

 A brilliant effort all round and huge thanks to James and Oneke!

 Year 5 kick-started their Space topic with an interactive workshop delivered by Robin Mobbs.

 Mr Mobbs, a lead educator at the National Space Academy and a Space Ambassador, visited each Year 5 class to tell them all about Space.
 The children were able to analyse rocks from Mr Mobbs’ collection; one rock was thought to be from Mars!
 It also turned out that Tim Peake, the astronaut whose steps we followed last year, was very pally with Mr Mobbs himself!

 Following our classroom workshops, Mr Mobbs invited us to his assembly, which was all about what it felt like to be in, stay in and work in Space.
 One of the funniest moments was when one lucky pupil was chosen to dress up in a makeshift astronaut suit which consisted of inflatable pads on the arms and legs and skateboards for shoes!
 The children listened very carefully to the key information and could successfully answers questions about what they had found out.